 Our broad assortment gives us an advantage over mass general merchants who typically do not carry the leading national brands sold at Academy.
 We have also continued to add private label brand products to our assortment of products, which we generally price lower than the national brand products of comparable quality that we also offer.
 A shift in our sales mix in which we sell more units of our private label brand products and fewer units of the national brand products would generally have a positive impact on our gross margin but an adverse impact on our total net sales.
 Furthermore, our softgoods merchandise divisions, which consist of outdoors and sports and recreation.
 A shift in sales mix toward softgoods would generally have a positive impact on gross margin and a shift in sales mix towards hardgoods would generally have a negative impact on gross margin.
-In recent years we have experienced higher sales related to the outdoors and sports and recreation merchandise divisions, as our customers turned to us for isolated recreation and outdoor and leisure activities during the pandemic.
-As our business has normalized, we have experienced a shift in our sales mix from the outdoors and sports and recreation merchandise divisions to the footwear and apparel merchandise divisions, which has generally had a positive impact on our gross margin rate.

-The expansion and enhancement of our omnichannel capabilities has resulted in increased sales in recent years, and we expect that it will continue to be a driver of growth in our net sales.
-We continue to invest in initiatives that will increase traffic to our e-commerce platform, which includes our website and mobile app, and drive increased online sales conversion.
-We have recently improved our omnichannel capabilities by implementing several innovative features to enhance the customer shopping experience, including a redesigned home page, additional BOPIS features, and enhanced shipment notifications.
+The expansion and enhancement of our omnichannel capabilities has resulted in increased sales in recent years.
+We continue to invest in initiatives that will increase traffic to our stores and e-commerce platform, which includes our website and mobile app, and drive increased sales conversion.
+These initiatives include investments in our new customer data platform and the development of strategies that focus on customer segmentation with the intention of improving customer identification and increasing customer engagement.
+Additionally, we recently implemented several innovative website features to enhance the customer online shopping experience, including a redesigned home page, additional BOPIS features, and enhanced shipping notifications.
 Our improved e-commerce platform supports our stores with digital marketing and our BOPIS and ship-to-store programs.
-Additionally, our e-commerce platform allows us to reach customers outside of our current store footprint and introduces new customers to the Academy brand.
-It also allows for us to connect further with our customers for marketing and product education.
-We believe it is important that we continue to grow our omnichannel capabilities, which, together with recent enhancements made to our website and omnichannel capabilities, contributed to the increase in e-commerce sales during 2022.
-During the 2023 third quarter, stores facilitated approximately 95% of our total sales, including ship-from-store, BOPIS and in-store retail sales.
-We expect to continue to invest in expanding and enhancing our omnichannel capabilities, including our mobile app, optimizing the web site experience and upgrading our fulfillment capabilities, which will continue to require significant investments by us.
+These platforms allow us to connect further with our customers for marketing and product education and assists us in introducing customers to the Academy brand by reaching customers outside of our current store footprint.
+During the 2024 year-to-date second quarter, stores facilitated approximately 95% of our total sales, including ship-from-store, BOPIS and in-store retail sales.
+We expect to continue to invest in expanding and enhancing our omnichannel capabilities, including our mobile app, optimizing the web site experience and upgrading our fulfillment capabilities, which will continue to require further investments by us.

-We expect that new stores will be a key driver of growth in our net sales in the future as we execute our new store opening growth plans of 14 total new stores in 2023 and 120 to 140 total new stores over the five fiscal year period ending with 2027.
+We expect that new stores will be a key driver of growth in our net sales and gross margin in the future as we execute our new store opening growth plans.
 Our results of operations have been and will continue to be materially affected by the timing and number of new store openings.
-We are continually assessing the number of locations available that could accommodate our preferred size of stores in markets we would consider, and during the 2023 third quarter we opened five new stores.
-We expect most of our stores to achieve profitability within the first twelve months of opening.
+We are continually assessing the number of locations available that could accommodate our preferred size of stores in markets we would consider, and during 2023 we opened 14 new stores.
 We believe our real estate strategy has positioned us well for further expansion.